 Step by Step Instructions

-STEP 1: Melt the chocolate.
-First, melt the dark chocolate chips in the microwave in a heatproof bowl.
-Mix every 15 seconds until they're completely melted and smooth.
+Step 1: First, melt the dark chocolate chips in the microwave in a heatproof bowl.
+Stir every 15 seconds to prevent burning until completely melted and smooth.
 Then, whisk the oil in and let the mixture cool slightly.

-STEP 4: Fold in the dry ingredients.
-Fold the all purpose flour, cocoa powder, and salt into the wet ingredients with a rubber spatula until no dry streaks of flour remain.
-Then gently fold in the chopped almonds until just combined.
+Step 4: Stop the mixer and add the flour, cocoa powder, and salt.
+Gently fold the dry ingredients into the wet ingredients with a rubber spatula or wooden spoon until there are just a few white streaks of flour left.
+Then fold in the chopped almonds until just combined.

 Expert Baking Tips